Parihaka

 DigitalNZ

-DigitalNZ is a search site that focuses on New Zealand history and brings together results from lots of different websites.
-It’s an easy way of searching online resources from New Zealand libraries, museums, universities and government sites all at once.
-The results are grouped by type of information, like images, videos, newspapers, articles and research papers.
+DigitalNZ is a search site that focuses on New Zealand history and brings together results from New Zealand libraries, museums, universities and government sites all at once.

-• Use the search bar to enter the words 'Parihaka invasion'.
+• Use the search bar to enter the keywords 'Parihaka invasion'.

 Tips: Websites that have .org or .net in the address can have good information, but you need to assess how reliable it is.
 Check the About DigitalNZ link on the website to find out what the organisation’s mission and values are.